Johnathan Cyprien: 2013 season

-The Jacksonville Jaguars selected Cyprien in the second round (33rd overall) of the 2013 NFL draft.
+The Jaguars selected Cyprien in the second round (33rd overall) of the 2013 NFL draft.
 He was the fourth safety selected in 2013.
 Cyprien became the fifth player drafted from FIU and the highest NFL draft pick in school history, a distinction previously held by T. Y. Hilton who was selected in the third round (92nd overall) of the 2012 NFL draft.

-On June 18, 2013, the Jaguars signed Cyprien to a four-year, $5.46 million contract that includes $3.91 million guaranteed and a signing bonus of $2.35 million.
+On June 18, 2013, Cyprien signed a four-year, $5.46 million contract with $3.91 million guaranteed and a signing bonus of $2.35 million.

 Cyprien entered training camp slated as the starting strong safety after Dawan Landry departed for the New York Jets during free agency.
 Although he suffered a hamstring injury, head coach Gus Bradley officially named him the starter to begin the regular season.

-Cyprien made his first career start and professional regular-season debut in the season-opener against the Kansas City Chiefs and made three combined tackles during a 28–2 loss.
-On September 22, 2013, Cyprien recorded seven combined tackles and made his first career sack on Seattle Seahawks' quarterback Russell Wilson as the Jaguars lost 45–17.
+Cyprien made his first career start and professional regular-season debut in the season-opener against the Kansas City Chiefs and made three combined tackles during the 28–2 loss.
+Two weeks later, Cyprien recorded seven combined tackles and made his first career sack on Seattle Seahawks' quarterback Russell Wilson as the Jaguars lost 45–17.
 In Week 5, he collected a season-high 13 solo tackles in 34–20 loss at the St. Louis Rams.
 On December 1, 2013, Cyprien collected ten combined tackles, deflected a pass, and made the first interception of his career off of Cleveland Browns' quarterback Brandon Weeden in a 32–28 victory.
 His interception came in the second quarter as he picked off a pass intended for Jordan Cameron and returned it for 27 yards.
 He missed a Week 15 matchup against the Buffalo Bills due to a hamstring injury.

-Cyprien finished his rookie season with 104 combined tackles (87 solo), six pass deflections, an interception, and a sack in 15 games and starts.
+Cyprien finished his rookie year with 104 combined tackles (87 solo), six pass deflections, an interception, and a sack in 15 games and starts.